Real Life and Real Hope

-While the exhibit demonstrates the needs of people in eight different locations and situations, it also demonstrates REAL.
-HOPE. in what our volunteers and partners are doing to address the needs.
+While the exhibit demonstrates the needs of people in different locations and situations, it also demonstrates real hope in what our volunteers and partners are doing to address the needs.
 The exhibit also ends on a very positive note: I Can Make A Difference.
-Practical suggestions offer groups ideas about what they can to do make a difference for the people whom they learned about in the exhibit.
+Practical suggestions offer groups ideas about what they can to do make a difference for the people they learned about in the exhibit.

-Because the exhibit is designed for experiential learning, your group will come to a greater understanding of the needs of children who are affected by disaster, conflict and poverty.
-Remember the saying:
+Because the exhibit is designed for experiential learning, your group will come to a greater understanding of the needs of people affected by disaster, conflict and poverty.

-- In a few places, you are invited to experience REAL.
-LIFE. by walking into a Ugandan hut, lifting a jerry can of water, walking into a latrine, stepping into a garbage dump, etc.
+- In a few places, you are invited to experience real life by walking into a Refugee tent, lifting a jerry can of water, stepping into a garbage dump, etc.

-- I CAN - I WILL make a difference: In one of the last rooms in the exhibit, you will find a basket of I WILL pouches.
+- In one of the last rooms in the exhibit, you will find a basket of I WILL pouches.
 Guests can take a pouch and walk into a Marketplace where they can visit market stalls.
 Each market stall features a take home card that shares a specific way a guest can choose to make a difference.
-A sample of stalls include: I CAN advocate, learn, pray, give, act, and volunteer.
+A sample of stalls include: I can advocate, learn, pray, give, act, and volunteer.

 Reflection and discussion